Sankalpg29/Tic-Tac-Toe/README.md

 - **Single and Two-Player Modes:** Play against the AI or face off with a friend in two-player mode.

 ## Technologies Used
--Python: The core programming language of the project.
+- **Python:** The core programming language of the project.

--Pygame: Used for creating the graphical user interface and handling game dynamics.
+- **Pygame:** Used for creating the graphical user interface and handling game dynamics.

--Machine Learning: Simple AI algorithms to predict player moves and enhance the gaming experience.
+- **Machine Learning:** Simple AI algorithms to predict player moves and enhance the gaming experience.

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.